2.2. The role of cerebelum and basal ganglia

 Stuttering theory: Two components

-In an earlier version of this figure (Fig. 21), the basal ganglia were part of the right component, and the cerebellum was part of the left one, based on the ‘dual premotor model’ (Goldberg, 1985), which was applied to stuttering by Alm (2006).
+In an earlier version of this figure (see here), the basal ganglia were part of the right component, and the cerebellum was part of the left one, based on the ‘dual premotor model’ (Goldberg, 1985), which was applied to stuttering by Alm (2006).
 This model reflects the traditional assumption that basal ganglia and cerebellum are functionally separate and interact only at the level of the cerebral cortex.
 This view is obsolete.
 Studies with animals and humans found that cerebellum and basal ganglia interact at the subcortical level and form an integral network (Bostan & Strick, 2018; Wang et al., 2020).
 In the above figure, the cerebellum is still part of the left component only; it is the source of the invalid error signals that cause the inhibition of speech.
 The basal ganglia contribute to both components; they are not a combatant in the struggle between the two components of stuttering, but rather the battlefield.

 There are two main pathways (ways of transmitting excitation) through the basal ganglia, a so-called direct pathway that facilitates the execution of a voluntary motor action, and a so-called indirect pathway that inhibits a motor action.
 These two pathways operate like two reins, one for Go and one for NoGo.
 The prevalence of the one or the other determines what we do or don’t do.
 Both pathways are modulated by inputs from many cortical and subcortical areas, such that our knowledge, experience, and inherent instincts can influence the decision made in the basal ganglia.
 For instance, the direct pathway gets support from the nucleus accumbens, whose activity is associated with the expectation of reward.
 In contrast, the indirect pathway gets support from the amygdala, whose activity is associated with fear, and from the cerebellum when an error in a motor sequence is detected.